iterate-ch/cyberduck-cli-action/README.md

-# Cyberduck Cli Github Action
+# Cyberduck CLI Github Action

 The universal file transfer tool duck which runs in your shell on Linux and OS X or your Windows command line prompt now for Github Actions conveniently in a docker container.